mavis22/project-fall2017/part1/Write-up.md

 ### For Component_1_Version_2:
 In order to solve the drawback mentioned below, we using the mix of matplotlib.pyplot and bqpot packages and change the selection of detector by using clicking.

+### Extra:
+We finished the transformation of audio for wave of detectors.

 ## Weaknesses of our approach
 We have several versions of code.
 Generally, our weaknessess are:
   * We missed the map background.
 With a map background, it will be more clear to see where the stations are if we come with a backgroud.